Mineral, Washington: History

-Primarily a timber community, arsenic mines would open and the population peaked at 1,000 residents by the 1920s, with a flourishing downtown district.
-However, mining efforts would cease due to more efficient methods being available to obtain the mineral, and the largest mill, owned by the Mineral Lake Lumber Company, would be destroyed by fire in 1922 and never rebuilt.
-The town would shrink in size and would become a "bedroom community".
+Several factors led to the decrease of the town.
+Leading the decline was conversion to oil as a primary fuel burning source after World War I and a destructive coal mine fire in 1920.
+In the following years, coal efforts ceased due to more efficient mining methods, and the largest mill, owned by the Mineral Lake Lumber Company, was destroyed by fire in 1922 and never rebuilt.
+The town shrunk in size and became a "bedroom community".